lucy254K/STREEETFOOD-WEBSITE/README.md

 This project is licensed under the [MIT License](LICENSE).

----
+## Contact

-Feel free to reach out to us at [contact@example-streetfoodwebsite.com](mailto:contact@example-streetfoodwebsite.com) if you have any questions or feedback.
+Feel free to reach out to us at [lucy karwitha](lucy.karwitha@student.moringaschool) if you have any questions or feedback.
 We hope you enjoy exploring the diverse world of street food through our website! lucy Karwitha